gto76/python-cheatsheet/README.md

 Struct
 ------
-* **Module that performs conversions between Python values and C struct, represented as a Python bytes object.**
+* **Module that performs conversions between Python values and a C struct, represented as a Python bytes object.**
 * **Machine’s native type sizes and byte order are used by default.**

 ```python